UniMath/agda-unimath/src/elementary-number-theory/inverse-positive-integer-fractions.lagda.md

 ## Idea

 [Positive integer fractions](elementary-number-theory.positive-integer-fractions.md)
-have a multiplicative
-{{#concept "inverse" Disambiguation="positive integer fraction" Agda=inv-is-positive-fraction-ℤ}}
-up to the canonical similarity relation on
+have a multiplicative inverse up to the canonical similarity relation on [integer fractions](elementary-number-theory.integer-fractions.md).
-[integer fractions](elementary-number-theory.integer-fractions.md).

 ## Definitions